panzerdp/dmitripavlutin.com/content/posts/010-three-dots/index.md

 }
 sumOnlyNumbers(1, 'Hello', 5, false); // => 6
 ```

 The function declaration `function sumOnlyNumbers(...args)` indicates that `args` receives the invocation arguments in an array.
 Because the names conflict is solved, `args` can be used inside `filterNumbers()`.

-Also forget about array-like objects: `args` *is an array*, which is a nice bonus.
-As result `filterNumbers()` can get rid of `Array.prototype.filter.call()` and make a filter method call directly  `args.filter()`.
+Also forget about array-like objects: `args` *is an array* - which is a nice bonus.
+As result, `filterNumbers()` can get rid of `Array.prototype.filter.call()` and make a filter method call directly  `args.filter()`.

-Notice that the rest parameter should be the last one in the function parameters list.
+Notice that the rest parameter must be the last one in the function parameters list.

 ### 2.2 Selective rest parameter

-When not all values should be included in the rest parameter, you could define those as comma separated parameters at the beginning.
+When not all values should be included in the rest parameter, you can keep those as comma separated parameters at the beginning.
 Explicitly defined parameters are not included in the rest parameter.

 Let's see an example: